roidrage/paperplanes/_posts/2014-12-04-review-of-my-personal-goals.md

 done and what I didn't manage to finish.

-I figured I might as well publish these here as a public commitment to improving and to give some more insight as to how our company works.*
+I figured I might as well publish these here as a public commitment to improving and to give some more insight as to how our company works.

+Transparency and openness are some of the goals we aim for, and this fits in well with these ideals.*

 For the last three months, starting 1.
 September 2014, I had set myself three bigger goals to focus on for the following three months, ending on 30.
 November.